Edward Olivares Player Props: Royals vs. Orioles

-The Kansas City Royals, including Edward Olivares and his .575 slugging percentage in past 10 games, including seven extra-base hits but no home run), battle starting pitcher Tyler Wells and the Baltimore Orioles at Kauffman Stadium, Tuesday at 7:40 PM ET.
+Edward Olivares -- with a slugging percentage of .575 in his past 10 games, including seven extra-base hits -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Kyle Gibson on the hill, on May 3 at 7:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Twins.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Edward Olivares Game Info & Props vs. the Orioles